Bookcrossing is about letting books travel. Travel with books, travel for books. Make this a world of travelling books.

 * You're welcome to explore the release spot surroundings and report about your adventures along with the release.

-NB: Most countries (at least in Europe) have some well-defined lowest administrational unit called town, municipality, Gemeinde, kommun or something like that which resembles the definition of a town used in this challenge, and make it rather easy to assign any square metre of land to a specific town e.g. by using openstreetmap.org.
+NB: Most countries (at least in Europe) have some well-defined low administrational unit called town, municipality, Gemeinde, kommun or something like that which resembles the definition of a town used in this challenge (and in most areas, also by BC for release notes), and make it rather easy to assign any square metre of land to a specific town e.g. by using openstreetmap.org.
 I am aware that there are countries where such a division doesn't apply to every area.
 If you live in a country where large areas are unincorporated while only specific settlements have a different status, you could e.g. assign your releases to the nearest town.

 Most important: Have fun!
 Go explore!